Architecture of Berlin

 Berlin's history has left the city with an eclectic assortment of architecture.
 The city's appearance in the 21st century has been shaped by the key role the city played in Germany's history during the 19th and 20th-century.

 Each of the governments based in Berlin—the Kingdom of Prussia, the 1871 German Empire, the Weimar Republic, Nazi Germany, East Germany and the reunified Federal Republic of Germany—initiated ambitious construction programs, with each adding its distinct flavour to the city's architecture.

 History

-Residential block (Gründerzeit) in Kreuzberg built in 1890.
+Residential block from the Gründerzeit period in Kreuzberg, built in 1890.

-17% of Berlin's buildings are Gründerzeit or earlier and nearly 25% are of the 1920's and 1930's, when Berlin played a part in the origin of modern architecture.
-Berlin was heavily bombed during World War II, and many buildings which survived the war were demolished during the 1950s and 1960s.
-Much of this demolition was initiated by municipal programs for new residential, business and road construction.
+Seventeen percent of Berlin's buildings date from the Gründerzeit period or earlier, and nearly 25 percent were built in the 1920s and 1930s, when the city played a role in the development of modern architecture, including the Berlin Modernism Housing Estates.

+Berlin was heavily bombed during World War II, and many buildings that survived the war were later demolished during the 1950s and 1960s.
+Much of this demolition was carried out through municipal programmes for new housing, commercial development and road construction.

-Eastern Berlin has many Plattenbauten: reminders of Eastern Bloc planned residential areas, with shops and schools in a ratio fixed to the number of residents.
-The plain appearance of Plattenbau housing does not promote gentrification, and may be a factor that helps preserve social continuity for local residents and neighborhoods, according to architect David Chipperfield.
+Eastern Berlin contains many Plattenbauten, large-panel residential buildings associated with Eastern Bloc planned housing areas.
+These developments were often designed with shops and schools in proportions linked to the number of residents.
+According to architect David Chipperfield, the plain appearance of Plattenbau housing may have limited gentrification pressures and helped preserve social continuity in some local neighbourhoods.

-The ongoing construction makes Berlin very much a "work in progress," even in 2015.
+Continuing construction and redevelopment have made Berlin a city frequently described as a "work in progress", including in the mid-2010s.